YOUR CART

 4 min read

 “One of the few people that I told that I was being sexually harassed was one of the most vocal and prominent advocates for Asian Americans.
-And I sort of told him, as a testing ground, to see if he would believe me.
-And he just looked at me like my dog died and then never asked at anything again.
-And a week later, I saw him introducing my abuser on an Asian American panel with the most profuse praise, and it felt like such a betrayal.
-And I’m like, ‘if even he doesn’t believe me, who is going to believe me?”
+And I sort of told him, as a testing ground, to see if he would believe me.”

 By Kristyn Stoia